JeffSackmann/tennis_slam_pointbypoint/README.md

 This repo contains point-by-point data for most[1] main-draw singles Grand Slam matches since 2011.
 It was scraped from the four Grand Slam websites shortly after each event.

-There are two files for each tournament. "-matches.csv" contain metadata for all the matches included from the tournament, and '-points.csv' contains all the available data for each point.
+There are two files for each tournament. "-matches.csv" contain metadata for all the singles matches included from the tournament, and '-points.csv' contains all the available data for each point.
+Where doubles data is available, men's and women's doubles are in files with suffixes "-matches-doubles.csv" and "-points-doubles.csv."
+Where mixed doubles data is available, it is in files with suffixes "-matches-mixed.csv" and "-points-mixed.csv."

 Unfortunately, much of the most useful data isn't available for every tournament, such as serve speed, first/second serve indicators, and rally length.
 In some cases, very similar data (such as rally length) does not appear in the same column for every event.
 On the bright side, there's more data now than a few years ago, with additions such as distance run, serve depth, and return depth.